 In this study, the relationship between the construction sector and the economy of a country was examined through the case study of Turkey within the framework of two main concepts in the construction economics literature.
-The first one perceives the construction sector as the driving force of the economy and highlights its sectoral linkages, and potential to absorb unemployment.
-The second and opposing one focuses on issues in the sector's relationship with the economy, such as its sensitivity to macroeconomic conditions, the problem of idle capacity, and excessive resource allocation.
+The first perceived the construction sector as the driving force of the economy and highlighted its sectoral linkages and potential to absorb unemployment.
+The second focused on issues in the sector's relationship with the economy, such as its sensitivity to macroeconomic conditions, the problem of idle capacity and excessive resource allocation.

 Classical economic theories emphasise that the main goal of economic development is the achievement of economic growth.
 Although economic growth is necessary for development, it is not sufficient on its own (Todaro and Smith, 2020).
-It is debatable whether an economic model centred on the construction sector is sufficient to achieve this level of long-term economic growth.
-In order to eliminate this question-a set of macroeconomic data, each dealing with a different aspect of the relationship between the sector and the economy-was analysed using descriptive statistical tools and interpreted in the light of local and global economic developments in the 2000s.
+Hence, it is debatable whether an economic model centred on the construction sector is sufficient to achieve this level of long-term economic growth.
+In order to eliminate this question, a set of macroeconomic data, each dealing with a different aspect of the relationship between the sector and the economy, was analysed using descriptive statistical tools and interpreted in the light of local and global economic developments in the 2000s.

-The results revealed that, particularly in periods when the construction outputturnover ratio is negative-that is, when there is inefficient production in the sector-the transfer of more resources to the sector does not provide the desired real and sustainable economic growth.
-In addition, monetary policies that are not in line with economic realities in order to maintain demand for the sector continue to make the economy fragile and cause currency shocks in countries with high current account deficits, such as Turkey.
+The results revealed that particularly in periods when the construction outputturnover ratio is negative when there is inefficient production in the sector, the transfer of more resources to the sector does not provide the desired real and sustainable economic growth.
+In addition, monetary policies that are not in line with economic realities make the economy fragile and cause currency shocks in countries with high current account deficits, such as Turkey.
 The high inflation caused by these exchange rate shocks reduces the purchasing power of households and limits their access to goods and services.
 In turn, this has a significant impact on the quality of life, which is one of the objectives of economic development.

-There are two significant limitations to this study: The first limitation arises from the data provider's alteration of the computation methods for the data, which have not been linked with the old series.
+There are two significant limitations to this study.
+The first limitation arose from the data provider's alteration of the computation methods for the data, which was not linked with the old series.
 This situation renders more comprehensive research meaningless and makes it impossible to compare the data with that of other countries.
-The second limitation pertains to the methodology.
+The second limitation pertained to the methodology.
 Within the scope of this study, only general trends and patterns were intended to be identified.
 Therefore, only descriptive statistical tools and graphics were utilised.
-However, analysing the long-term and short-term relationships between the data using econometric methods would lead to more precise conclusions.
-Thus, future research should be conducted using comparable and robust data and econometric models for different countries.
-Moreover, future research should focus on the possible effects of excessive growth in the construction sector from social, spatial, and environmental perspectives.
+However, analysing the long-term and short-term relationships between the data using econometric methods could lead to more precise conclusions.
+Thus, future research should use comparable and robust data and econometric models for different countries.
+Moreover, future research should focus on the possible effects of excessive growth in the construction sector from social, spatial and environmental perspectives.